cptanalatriste/aco-flowshop/README.md

 How to use this code
 --------------------
 The code uploaded to this GitHub Repository corresponds to a Maven Java Project.
 As such, it is strongly recommended that you have Maven installed before working with it.
 **This project depends on the Isula Framework**.
-You need to download and install the Isula Framework Project on your local Maven repository.
 Follow the instructions available in https://github.com/cptanalatriste/isula

 Keep in mind that several file and folder locations were configured on the `ProblemConfiguration.java` file.
 You need to set values according to your environment in order to avoid a `FileNotFoundException`.
 Once this is ready, you can launch this project by executing `mvn exec:java -Dexec.mainClass="pe.edu.pucp.ia.aco.AcoFlowShopWithIsula"` from the project root folder.